alexyepiz/Porfolio/IEE380_BlackScholes_vs_Market/README.md

 - **Statistical Methods:**
   - F-Test: No significant difference in variances (p = 0.85)
   - T-Test: No significant difference in means (p = 0.87)
-- **Conclusion:** Black-Scholes provides an acceptable estimate of real option prices.
+- **Conclusion:** Black-Scholes provides a statistically acceptable estimate of real option prices.

 ## Files